twaddington/android-asset-resizer/README.rst

     # Register with pypi (only done once)
     $ python setup.py register

-    # Upload a new binary distribution to pypi
-    $ python setup.py bdist_egg upload

     # Upload a new source distribution to pypi
     $ python setup.py sdist upload